colinwang2007/CCC2024Senior/README.md

 # CCC2024Senior
 The different files of code I used to submit to The 2024 Canadian Computing Competition Senior Division.
-I submitted files for S1, S2, and S3
+I submitted files for questions S1, S2, and S3